d-beloved/Ride-my-way/README.md

   * Navigate to http://localhost:3110/api/v1/

 ## Features of the template
-* Users can create an account and log in.
+* Users can Signup and log in on the app.
 * Drivers can add ride offers..
 * Passengers can view all available ride offers.
-  * They can also search for available rides based on the ride's destination.
 * Passengers can see the details of a ride offer and request to join the ride.
-E.g What time the ride leaves, where it is headed e.t.c
+E.g What date the ride leaves, where it is headed e.t.c
+* Passengers can make a request for an available ride
 * Drivers can view the requests to the ride offer they created.
 * Drivers can either accept or reject a ride request.